U.S. ARMY’S KEN DWYER FACES LIFE – AND GOLF – HEAD ON

 Dwyer is among more than 225 active military members who took part in Pinehurst Resort’s Military Appreciation Day during Labor Day on Monday, taking advantage of a complimentary round of golf and use of the amenities at Pinehurst No. 8.
 The Resort offered several other discounts to active military and their spouses during the day in recognition of their sacrifices and dedicated service in the United States military.

-In his first visit to Pinehurst since playing famed Pinehurst No. 2 four years ago, the swing is sound, drawing praise from No. 8 head golf professional Jim Lynn.
+In his first visit to Pinehurst since playing famed Pinehurst No. 2 six years ago, the swing is sound, drawing praise from No. 8 head golf professional Jim Lynn.

 “It’s a good swing,” Lynn says after watching Dwyer tee off on the par-5 17th.
 “A nice swing.”

 That swing is a lot of years in the making.